-Due to the uncertainty surrounding the COVID-19 pandemic and the need to preserve cash for the payment of operating and other expenses, such as debt payments, in this environment, our board of directors suspended our SRP.
-The suspension of the SRP was effective on June 26, 2020.
+Due to the uncertainty surrounding the COVID-19 pandemic and the need to preserve cash for the payment of operating and other expenses, such as debt payments, our board of directors suspended our SRP effective on June 26, 2020.
 On June 29, 2021, we announced the reinstatement and lifting of the suspension of our SRP and our board adopted a fourth amended and restated SRP (the "Fourth SRP").
 The Fourth SRP along with SRP reinstatement became effective on August 12, 2021.

-Repurchases through the SRP were \$2.8 million, \$0.1 million and \$9.4 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-At December 31, 2020, we did not have an SRP liability due to the suspension of the SRP.
-At December 31, 2021, we did not have an SRP liability.
+Repurchases through the SRP were \$3.6 million, \$2.8 million and \$0.1 million for the years ended December 31, 2022, 2021 and 2020, respectively.